Conjugator lengths in hierarchically hyperbolic groups

 \end{thmi}

 One special case of the above theorem is a new proof that conjugate pseudo-Anosov elements in the mapping class group have a linear bound on the length of their shortest conjugator; this case was the main theorem of \cite{MasurMinsky:II}.
-An easy-to-visualize non-Morse example to which the above theorem applies is any mapping class group element obtained by applying powers of a Dehn twists along every curve in a pants decomposition (here the collection of annuli around those curves constitute the maximal collection of pairwise orthogonal domains needed to apply the theorem).
-This theorem is completely new in the context of lattices in products of trees (as well as many other cases).

-A natural conjecture arising from Theorem~\ref{mainthm} is the following: \begin{conji} In a finitely generated group, the set of Morse elements satisfy the linear conjugator property. \end{conji}
+A natural conjecture arising from Theorem~\ref{mainthm} is the following generalization: \begin{conji} In a finitely generated group, the set of Morse elements satisfy the linear conjugator property. \end{conji}

-We conjecture that one can find hierarchically hyperbolic groups where the conjugacy length function is exponential.
-Accordingly, we don't believe the linear conjugator property holds for all hierarchically hyperbolic groups, but it does in a number of important examples, which leads us to ask:
+Understanding exactly how the linear conjugator property is related to to hyperbolic properties in a group remains a rich question, and with Theorem~\ref{mainthm}, hierarchically hyperbolic groups provide a good place to study this.
+For instance, we conjecture that there exist hierarchically hyperbolic groups where the conjugacy length function is exponential.
+Accordingly, we don't believe the linear conjugator property holds for all elements in all hierarchically hyperbolic groups, but it does in a number of important examples, which leads us to ask:

 \begin{questioni} Under what conditions does a hierarchically hyperbolic group satisfy the linear conjugator property for all elements? \end{questioni}